 What causes arthritis?
 There are many factors which contribute to osteoarthritis including family history, injuries, inflammation, and age.
 The joints in our bodies are made up of cartilage, which cushions and protects the end of the bones.
 The cartilage allows for full range of motion.
 Over time, this protective cartilage becomes thin and wears away.
 In some patients, the cartilage surface is worn out and there is “bone-on-bone” grinding at the joint, which can be painful.
 This “wear and tear” process can be increased after an injury.

 What is a treatment of hand arthritis?
 Although there is no cure for arthritis, there are several treatments which can help reduce the symptoms.
 Simple things patients often try at home are warm water soaks in the morning, range of motion exercises with the fingers, and warm paraffin wax dips.
 There are many over-the-counter products which may help such as oral medications, dietary supplements, and topical ointments.
 Use of oral anti-inflammatory pills (Tylenol, Ibuprofen, Naproxen, etc.) can reduce pain temporarily.
 NSAIDs should be used sparingly due to side-effects.
 Anti-inflammatory creams can be purchased over-the-counter and applied to the skin over a painful joint.
-Additionally, doctors can prescribe hand therapy and various types of braces to help support arthritic joints.
+Additionally, doctors can prescribe hand therapy and various types of braces or splints to help support arthritic joints.
 Corticosteroid injections (cortisone shots) can be used sparingly for a painful joint to reduce pain and swelling.
+Surgery is an option if non-surgical treatments are not satisfactory.